jasonbrooks/kubernetes-the-hard-way/docs/04-etcd.md

-# Bootstrapping a H/A etcd cluster
+# Bootstrapping an etcd cluster

 In this lab you will bootstrap a single node etcd cluster using your `controller0` VM.